pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 This way, we just have to define the business methods used by the application.

-For the chat repository, those would be:
+For the chat repository, our business methods would be:
 ```java
 @Repository
 public interface ChatRepository extends CrudRepository<Chat, Long> {